swiftlang/swift/docs/CppInteroperability/CppInteroperabilityManifesto.md

 Memory](https://github.com/apple/swift-evolution/blob/main/proposals/0176-enforce-exclusive-access-to-memory.md).
 When the caller binds a storage reference to an `inout` parameter, it starts a non-instantaneous access to the whole value that occupies the storage.
-This access ends when the callee returns.
+This access ends when the caller returns.
 Overlapping accesses are not allowed, and therefore, while an `inout` parameter is live, original value may not be accessed.